 It’s also been found that dog sledding is a very environmentally sustainable way to travel across wintry landscapes.
 Since the sleds don’t use fuel, they have zero impact on the land and local wildlife.

 Additionally, when it comes to dog sledding as a tourist attraction, this activity can have high earning potential during severe winters, when communities have little to no other means to make a living.
 In such conditions, dog sledding adventure tours can care for and house hundreds of dogs that would otherwise have to be displaced.

 Dog sledding in the winter – how dangerous is it for the uninitiated?

 Dog sledding in the winter can be dangerous – just as any other adventure sport–for inexperienced people.
 This is why many dog sledding mushers don’t allow children, older folk, and anyone with a diagnosed medical condition affecting their mobility and motor skills to control the sled.
 This ensures you remain safe.

-Many mushers often have one of their people on the sled with you, controlling the dog sled.
-Make sure you communicate with the musher to have a memorable, risk-free experience.
+Many mushers often have one of their people on the sled with them, controlling the dog sled.
+Ensure you communicate with the musher for a memorable, risk-free experience.

 1. Work on your balance and grip strength

 The dog sled can take some time to stand on and sit on.
 Better balance and grip strength can make your dog sledding more comfortable and enjoyable.